deephacks/confit/readme.md

 The interface is generated automatically at runtime by fetching class schemas from the the REST endpoint.
 Classes that are registered through the ConfigContext will appear immediatly in the GUI, at runtime.

+It is possible to do the same search queries and pagination as AdminContext in order to get a better overview of available configuration.

+### Sessions

+Planned feature that will enable multiple isolated changes to be committed or rollback in the context of a session.

 ### CDI integration and @Inject